Al-Asl/AutoLevel/README.md

 [![Autolevel Trailer](documentation/images/trailer.png)](https://www.youtube.com/watch?v=94toUiUJqB8 "Autolevel Trailer")

-Free procural level generator based on WFC algorithm for unity.
+Free procedural level generator based on WFC algorithm for unity.

-The target of this package is to create a procural level generator that is controllable, easy to use, and fast to some extent by leveraging the power of the WFC.
+The target of this package is to create a procedural level generator that is controllable, easy to use, and fast to some extent by leveraging the power of the WFC.

 ## Features
 * Weight, volume, and boundary constraints